Smit-create/Assignment-1-MnC19/submission.md

 # General Submission Guidelines

-You need to make a Pull Request to the originel repository to submit the assignment.
+You need to make a Pull Request to the original repository to submit the assignment.

 ### Follow the following steps to create a Pull Request.